anthraxx/diffoscope/README.rst

 To compare two files in-depth and produce an HTML report, run something like::

     $ bin/diffoscope --html output.html build1.changes build2.changes

+diffoscope will exit with 0 if there's no differences and 1 if there are.

 *diffoscope* can also compare non-existent files::